Havre-Union Line

-The Havre Union transatlantic packet line was organized in the 1830s from the joining of the Havre Old Line and the Havre Whitlock Line.
+The Havre Union transatlantic packet line was organized in the 1830s from the merger of the Havre Old Line and the Havre Whitlock Line.
+While the two lines remained independent business entities, they coordinated their sailing schedule and acted as a single line.
 In the shipping industry, the term packet ship was used to describe a vessel that featured regularly scheduled service on a specific point-to-point line.
 Usually, the individual ship operated exclusively for the line.

 The first American packet line to sail between an American and European port began operating in 1818.
 It employed four ships and offered a monthly service between New York and Liverpool, England.
 In 1822 and 1823, three packet lines were organized between New York and Le Havre, France.

 Havre Old Line

 The early success of the Liverpool packet lines encouraged the organization of packet service between New York and Le Havre, France.
 In 1822 Francis Depau established the first packet line to run between those two ports.
-The first ship sailed September 10, 1822 with Miles R. Burke as its captain.
+The first ship sailed September 10, 1822, with Miles R. Burke as its captain.
 The line came to be known as the Havre Old Line.